-What Trump Got Melania For Her Birthday Maybe Isn’t "That Much," He Admits
+Trump Reveals What He Got Melania For Her Birthday & Admits It Isn't "That Much"

 The first lady of the United States turned 48 on Thursday, but not with excessive pomp and circumstance.
 During an interview with Fox & Friends that morning, it was revealed what Trump got Melania for her birthday — and well, he admitted it wasn't "so much."